iota-spots/iota-spots-app/README.md

 ## Additional information

 ### db-setup.ts (`server/src/db-setup.ts`)
 The setup function automatically creates all necessary databases and design documents (can be found in `server/src/design-docs`).
 For developing it can be useful to purge all databases.
-Just uncomment the function and the beginning of the setup handler, save, comment again and save again.
+Just uncomment the function at the beginning of the setup handler, save, comment again and save again.

 ### superlogin-config (`server/src/config/superlogin-config.ts`)
 Authentication heavily relies on [superlogin](https://git.heichling.xyz/max/superlogin).
 Press the link to read the full documentation.
 Almost all main apis are included in this template.